open-rmf/fleet_adapter_clearpath/README.md

 # fleet_adapter_clearpath
-An open source fleet adapter for integrating Otto robots with Open-RMF.
+An open source fleet adapter for integrating OTTO robots with Open-RMF.
 This adapter communicates with the robots over ROS 2 topics and actions.

 ![](docs/fleet_adapter_clearpath.png)

+## Description
+This package implements a OTTO robot command handle that is managed by a C++ RMF Adapter.
+It can be used to control fleets of OTTO robots.

 ## Requirements
 * ROS 2 Foxy